 Paid for Thinking and not Doing

 You start to get paid for thinking rather than just doing design.
-And so that's why I started the Brand Strategy 101 course.
+And so that's why I started the Brand Strategy 101 course focused on brand strategy basics.
 I wanted to teach people basic aspects of the tools and the processes of brand strategy so they could really start to move up the spear, what I like to call the spear of corporate influence.
-Which is at the tip of the spear is where the CEOs and the C-suite decisions are made and execution and design really happen more back on the tail end of the shaft of the spear.
+This is at the tip of the spear where the CEOs and the C-suite decisions are made and execution and design really happen more back on the tail end of the shaft of the spear.

 And so in order to become that deeper business partner, you really have to move up to the tip of the spear and that's what brand strategy helps you do.
 So by starting Brand Strategy 101, I'm equipping creative professionals to really start to take that journey up to the tip of the spear.